 Attribution modeling could have worked in the past for simple marketing strategies with few channels.
 However, this proves difficult for the complex and distributed strategies of today’s marketing.
 Media Mix Modeling can account for a wide range of data from diverse sources.

 Measured vs. Platform Reporting, Multi-touch-Attribution (MTA), and Media Mix Modeling (MMM) Comparison Table:

 Pros and Cons of conducting a MMM

+When should you use MMM?
 Implementing a media mix modeling can be more effective:

 There are challenges from issues that may affect the reliability of results from MMM.

 So, what are the pros and cons of using marketing mix modeling?
+Here is a summary:

-Limitations of Marketing Mix Modeling
+Limitations of MMM Marketing Mix Modeling

-Marketers need to take into account several elements across their ecosystem, which may include:
+When using marketing mix models, marketers need to take into account several elements across their ecosystem, which may include: